Section 10: Miscellaneous Policies

 - Both the volunteer and the Library have the right to terminate the volunteer’s association with the Library at any time, for any reason, with or without cause.

-Participation in meetings of the Board of Library Trustees of the Village of Matteson via telephone conference call or other electronic means.
+Participation in meetings of the Board of Library Trustees of the Matteson Area Public Library District via telephone conference call or other electronic means.

 Provided approval is given by a majority of a quorum of the Board of Library Trustees, any matter requiring a roll call or voice vote at a regular or special meeting of an appointed or elected Library Board Trustee (“Trustee”) or public hearing required by statute may be voted on by an absent Trustee via telephone conference call or other electronic means wherein identifiable voices or other transmissions are received between the absent Trustee and the rest of the Board present at the regular or special meeting or public hearing required by statute subject to the following conditions: